trans-travel/trans-travel/us/or.md

    assigned at birth.
  * The State has litigated against prisoner legal name and gender changes.
+ * The State has litigated against prisoner medical care.

 ## Legal Definition of Sex